zamazan4ik/awesome-pgo/article/article.md

 TODO: add info that ThinLTO is not so slow compared to FatLTO like it was proven in https://github.com/ldc-developers/ldc/issues/2168#issuecomment-313969487

 Yes!
-Link-Time Optimization (LTO) and PGO are completely independent and can be used without each other.
+Link-Time Optimization (LTO) and PGO are completely independent and can be used without each other with almost all compilers.
+AFAIK, the only exception is MSVC - with this compiler you cannot enable PGO without LTO.

 Usually, LTO is enabled before PGO.
 Why it happens?
 Because both LTO and PGO are optimization techniques with an aim to optimize your program.
 In most cases, enabling LTO is much easier than PGO because enabling one compiler/linker switch with LTO is an easier task than introducing 2-stage build pipelines with PGO.
 So please - before trying to add PGO to your program try to use LTO at first.